Current and Planned Book Projects

 From June 15, 1926 unitl March 31, 1952, the Palestine Currency Board was in charge of issuing the coins and currency notes used during the British Mandate of Palestine.

-The Pilgrim's Complete Guide of the Via Dolorosa (Completed)
+The Pilgrim's Guide to the Stations of the Cross and Via Dolorosa in Jerusalem (Completed)

 For the Christian world, the Via Dolorosa, or the “Way of Sorrow,” represents both the Passion and the path taken by Jesus to his crucifixion at Golgotha outside the city gates of Jerusalem.
 Of course, many of the sites that have come to represent the 14 Stations of the Cross are “traditional” sites.
 Nonetheless, the Stations of the Cross now part of organized devotional observances by many of the world’s Christian denominations and is one of the most venerated sites of the Christian world.
 In addition to tracing Jesus’ final steps on Good Friday, the scene is reenacted each Friday at 3:00 o’clock in the afternoon.